 4. Truebill offers a variety of money management tools.

 Apart from managing your subscriptions and lowering bills, Truebill has a variety of other tools to help you make better financial decisions.
 Most of these tools are included in the premium subscription options, with services that range from $3 a month to $12 a month.
-You may also choose to pay the annual cost of $36 or $48 per year.

 Smart Savings allows you to automatically set aside money to reach your savings goals.
 You simply choose how much you want to transfer and how often you want it transferred.